1.9.3. Transferring the envelope¶

 Your account must have proper permissions to be allowed to transfer envelopes and manage documents: "Transfer documents and create envelopes" or "document manager"

-Have enough credits in your company account to pay for the transfer.
-The price (CR) of the transfer can be seen in the lower right corner of the sealed envelope.
-If you are forwarding received document(s), you do not need credits, as this action is always free of charge.
+Have enough units in your company account to pay for the transfer.
+The price (U) of the transfer can be seen in the lower right corner of the sealed envelope.
+If you are forwarding received document(s), you do not need units, as this action is always free of charge.

 You can check both in the Privacy and Security section of My profile.